5 AIOps strategies for overcoming common IT obstacles

 Government IT leaders are experiencing a new dual role.
 On one hand, they must maintain their legacy systems, some of which hold infrastructure critical to national security.
 On the other, they are making investments in DevOps and AIOps to modernize systems.
 Today, many technologies and programs are available under subscription models, allowing teams to test-drive and swap out tools easily and efficiently.
 Learning to harness the capabilities of new technology while keeping foundational systems secure will allow federal IT teams to overcome complex obstacles, promote growth and sustain service for staff and constituent

-Lee Koepping is a solutions architect with ScienceLogic.
+Lee Koepping is principal solutions architect with ScienceLogic.